 Put the multimeter in continuity mode.
 The button may have a ‘speaker blasting’ icon on top.
 Here, we will test the resistance and find out if there is a short- circuit.

 Take the black and red leads, touch their ends and it should make a long beep noise.
-That will mean you have turned on the continuity mode.
+It will mean you have turned on the continuity mode.

 Place the leads consecutively or crossly in the small dips around the edge of the ESC.
 Check if there is any reading or alarm.
 If there is a short beep, it’s okay.
 But if there is a long beep, then you have a problem.